-Beyond the combination of both a public opinion and a responsiveness perspective in the in the same project which is the only way to address the "Piketty puzzle" outlined in the introduction, we also aim at making more specific contributions to each of the literatures mentioned.
-First, research on the effects of the 2007/08 crisis has shown that public preferences have moved little in the following years (Brooks and Manza, 2013, Soroka and Wlezien 2014, Gonthier, 2017).
+Beyond the combination of both a public opinion and a responsiveness perspective in the same project, which is the only way to address the "Piketty puzzle" outlined in the introduction, we also aim at making more specific contributions to each of the literatures mentioned.
+Regarding the effects of economic circumstances on preferences on redistribution, research has produced mixed results depending on the measure of public opinion.
+To give an example based on the research that focused on the effects of the 2007/08 crisis, some studies have found rather limited effects of that event on aggregate public opinion (Brooks and Manza, 2013; Soroka and Wlezien 2014; Rosset and Pontusson 2014; Gonthier, 2017).3

 We take these previous studies as a starting point but also argue that the picture might be different when looking at specific policy questions rather than overall measures of redistribution.
-Sociological and political science work on the topic has clearly shown that preferences for redistribution are multifaceted.
+Sociological and political science work on the topic has clearly shown that preferences for redistribution are multi-faceted.
 For instance, it has been argued that people think differently about redistribution depending on whether it is presented as taking money from the rich or giving it to the poor (Cavaille and Trump 2015).
 Research has also documented that preferences over tax progressivity and their levels are quite distinct from each other and unrelated Barnes (2015).
-These insights show that attitudes towards redistribution can hardly be summarized in a single pro-/anti-redistribution dimension.
-These different dimensions in public opinion preferences reflect the fact that there are different ways of increasing or decreasing redistribution in given context.
+These insights show that attitudes towards redistribution can hardly be summarized in a single pro-/antiredistribution dimension.
+These different dimensions in public opinion preferences reflect the fact that there are different ways of increasing or decreasing redistribution in a given context.
 In short, the rate of redistribution can be changed by either modifying state's income (taxes) or their spending (welfare state).
 Furthermore, it can be altered by either modifying the global amount that is levied or transferred or by changing the progressivity of taxes or that of benefits.
 The table below summarizes these four components which, taken together, determine the level of redistribution (assuming of course that there are no issues with implementation and no tax evasion).
 Obviously, there are limitations in this simplistic scheme as it does not take into account neither corporate taxation nor the fact that public preferences regarding spending differ quite largely depending on the target populations and thus might be different for say unemployment and pension benefits.
+Research has also documented that empirically the overall budget of the welfare state rather than having policies targeted at low-income individuals matter more for redistribution (Korpi and Palme 1998).